ws-garcia/VBA-CSV-interface/docs/api/methods/dumptoarray.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
 >Before dump data, is recommended to make a `ImportFromCSV` or `ImportFromCSVstring` method call.
-The *OutPutArray* parameter must be declared as dynamic `Variant` array.
+The *OutPutArray* parameter must be declared as dynamic `String` array.
 If user forget to do this, an error can occur.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also